acksmaggart/columnar/README.md

 ***

 ### `drop=[]`
-As explained above, drop takes a list of strings and if any column contains only elements in that list the column and its corresponding header will be exluded from the table.
+As explained above, drop takes a list of strings and if any column contains only elements in that list the column and its corresponding header will be excluded from the table.
 Can be used to exclude columns where all the values are "Null", or "-", etc. If an empty list is passed (default) then no columns are dropped.
 ***

 ### `select=[]`
-Accepts a list of string that are compiled to regular expressions usin the case insensitive, `re.I`, flag.
+Accepts a list of string that are compiled to regular expressions using the case insensitive, `re.I`, flag.
 Any column that matches any of these regular expressions is kept while all other columns are dropped.
-If `select` is specified `drop` is ignored, meaning that it is possible to display columns that may have been dropped by `drop` by spedifying them in `select`.
+If `select` is specified `drop` is ignored, meaning that it is possible to display columns that may have been dropped by `drop` by specifying them in `select`.
 Passing an empty list (default) causes all columns not dropped by `drop` to be displayed.
 ***

 ### `no_borders=False`